Thelsare/rn-assignment4-11124414/README.md

     "![alt text](a7eacde5-24a2-4f93-aa61-762cb2a4d44f.jpg)"
   - This screen shows the home screen layout, including the user's email and name, as well as the job sections.

-- Job Card:
-  - This image illustrates a sample job card, displaying the job title, company name, and location details.